 P.s.
 There are also famous scenes from movies that use past modal structures too, do you recognise movie in this clip?

-Two of our best writers worked on this to give you the most effective way of studying and learning about past modal verbs.
+This article was written by Break Into English’s blog contributors Eliza-laria who are two of our best writers.
+They worked on this to give you the most effective way of studying and learning about past modal verbs.